[Tohoku] Strange festivals in Tohoku!? Introducing 6 festivals that will surprise people from other prefectures

 The festival combines the story of the "slaying of the Yamata no Orochi" with the belief in the water god that is passed down among the farmers and fishermen around Lake Hachirogata, and is held jointly by Tenno Town and Oga City

-This festival takes place over the course of a year , and is unlike anything else you'll see (although a year is a long time, including preparations), but you'll be able to feel the extraordinary passion of the local residents.
+This festival, which takes place over a year, is unlike anything you'll see elsewhere (although many festivals take a year including preparation), and you'll be able to feel the extraordinary passion of the local residents.

 [Miyagi Prefecture] Flooded by the Yonekawa River